efxtv/EFX-Tv-Bookmarks/bin/cheat_sheet/sed_cheat_sheet.md

-# SED Command cheat sheet in linux
+# SED Command cheat sheet in linux | mkfifo
 SED command in UNIX stands for stream editor and it can perform lots of functions on files like searching, find and replace, insertion or deletion.
 Though most common use of SED command in UNIX is for substitution or for find and replace.

 #### Situations you can use SED